 - Alucard of Hellsing manifests slitted, cat-like pupils when using his Hypnotic Eyes in the manga.
 Recent chapters have shown Integra Hellsing's eyes like this in some panels, though whether this is a side-effect of keeping a fully powered Alucard under control or just a sign of being extremely pissed off is not addressed.

 - In Tengen Toppa Gurren Lagann, Nia's cross-pupiled green-and-pink eyes are pretty freaky when you first see them, but still extremely cute.
 Until she gets More Than Mind Controlled by the bad guys, her eye colors change to something scarier, and she basically turns into a hot version of the Silver Surfer.

 - When the not-quite-a-vampire Arystar Krory in D.Gray-Man drinks the blood of an Akuma, his hair stands up and his eyes get this black veiny sunken look to them.
 He is a good guy, though.

 - Let's not forget Allen Walker's cursed eye, which goes black with concentric red rings when he spots an Akuma.

 - Rosario + Vampire has Kiria.
-Bonus for them being mismatched] Hellish Pupils, specifically one vertical slit, one horizontal.
+Bonus for them being different colored Hellish Pupils, specifically one vertical slit, one horizontal.